 For more information about Dennis Brutus, visit the Britannica Online article.

 This collection includes personal, professional, and scholarly papers related to Brutus' life and work.
 The collection includes personal and professional correspondence, original and published poetry and prose, scholarly works, and a large volume of clippings, fliers, periodicals, and other materials related to social justice causes, especially the Anti-Apartheid movement during the 1980s.

 Dennis Brutus visiting WSU in 1999.

 Apartheid was a system of institutionalized racial segregation practiced in South Africa between 1948 and 1991.
 Built upon long-standing laws and social customs of racial discrimination, Apartheid (literally "Apartness") dictated racial segregation in public facilities, housing, and employment across South Africa.
-Organized opposition to the system was suppressed--often brutally--by the South African government.
-Iternationally, boycotts aimed at South African sports, businesses, tourism, and consumer goods gradually isolated the nation.
+Authorities violently suppressed organized opposition to the system resulting in imprisonment and death of many dissidents.
+By the 1970s and 1980s, international boycotts aimed at South African sports, businesses, tourism, and consumer goods had isolated the nation.
 In 1990, negotiations between South Africa's ruling National Party and opposition African National Congress led to the gradual dismantling of Apartheid, culminating in the nation's first multi-racial elections in 1994.

 For more information about Apartheid, visit the Britannica online article.